Hedgehogo/chumsky/guide/getting_started.md

 It's all very well creating parsers but in order to write useful programs, we need to invoke them.
 Chumsky provides several functions for this, but the main two are:

-- [`Parser::parse`]: parses an input, generating an output value and/or any errors that were encountered along the way
+- [`UnitParser::parse`]: parses an input, generating an output value and/or any errors that were encountered along the way

-- [`Parser::check`]: checks that an input is valid, generating any errors that were encountered along the way
+- [`UnitParser::check`]: checks that an input is valid, generating any errors that were encountered along the way

 Both functions give us back a [`ParseResult`].
 You can think of this sort of like Rust's regular [`Result`] type, except it allows both outputs and errors to be generated at the same time (although we won't yet use this functionality).
 If